 Due in no small part to these factors, “Why You Wanna Treat Me So Bad?” was not the hit “I Wanna Be Your Lover” had been, falling well short of the Hot 100–though it did still reach Number 13 on the R&B charts, proof that the turn-of-the-decade pop market’s cultural divide was more than a little one-sided.
 But if the rawkers at Comiskey Park and elsewhere weren’t interested, it was their loss: they missed out on not only an all-around great song, but also Prince’s most accomplished guitar solo to date, a post-chorus eruption that was as ebullient, even orgasmic, as it was technically proficient.
 Prince may have looked like a disco artist in 1979 and early 1980, but he was already capable of meeting the guitar heroes on their own turf, melting their proverbial faces in the process.

 It’s unsurprising, then, that “Why You Wanna Treat Me So Bad?” quickly became a staple of Prince’s live sets: the territory where he was most insistent on displaying his chops as a rock artist.
 On his early tours, he’d place the song second in the set, using its title as a kind of petulant dare to help pump up the audience.
 By his dates supporting 1980’s Dirty Mind, he was investing it with new, punkish aggression, ending the last repetition of the title with a screamed “…Bitch!” and launching into another, even more ferocious guitar solo.
 And on the Controversy tour of 1981 and 1982, it morphed into a full-blown arena rock monster, with a new, power chord-heavy instrumental intro (see video above from the Capitol Theatre in Passaic, New Jersey, January 1982).
-In all of these cases, it didn’t hurt that his touring band had a second phenomenal rock guitarist in Dez Dickerson, who could play off Prince during the harmony parts of the solo while the two of them struck KISS-style poses alongside André on bass.
+In all of these cases, it didn’t hurt that his touring band had a second phenomenal rock guitarist in Dez Dickerson, who could play off Prince during the harmony parts of the solo while the two of them struck KISS-style poses alongside André (and, later, his replacement Mark Brown) on bass.

 In short, while it wasn’t an immediate success, “Why You Wanna Treat Me So Bad?” was another strong indication of Prince’s musical direction in late 1979.
 He was–with, lest we forget, the help of collaborators like André, Bobby, and Dez–increasingly styling himself as much as a rock musician as an R&B auteur, simultaneously reshaping the boundaries of both genres in the process.
 It would only take a few more years for the rest of the world to catch up.

-(Note: I originally wrote that “Why You Wanna Treat Me So Bad?” fell short of the Top 40; upon further research, it appears it didn’t make the pop charts at all.
+(I originally wrote that “Why You Wanna Treat Me So Bad?” fell short of the Top 40; upon further research, it appears it didn’t make the pop charts at all.
 I’ve updated the post accordingly.)